Dr Alan Strathern

-I work on the global history of religious encounter and conversion, particularly in the early modern period (1500-1800).
-However, I have recently completed a more general theoretical book about the nature of religious change and its relationship with politics across the whole of world history, Unearthly Powers: Religious and Political Change in World History (Cambridge 2019), while a companion volume will look at ruler conversions in Kongo, Hawaii, Japan and Thailand.
+I work on the global history of religious change and its relationship with politics, particularly in the early modern period.
+My recent book, Converting Rulers: Global Patterns 1450-1850 (2024), helps explain the religious map of the world today by analysing why rulers of some regions converted to Christianity and others did not.
+Its central case studies are Kongo, Japan, Thailand and Hawaii.
+This is a companion to a more theoretical book about religious change and its relationship with politics across all of world history, Unearthly Powers: Religious and Political Change in World History (2019).
 I first specialised in Sri Lankan history, as in my first monograph, Kingship and Conversion in Sixteenth Century Sri Lanka (2007), and articles on such themes as origin myths, source criticism, sacred kingship, and ethnic identity.

 Research Interests